 Your last letter was much appreciated, for I sincerely longed for you as well.
-I felt and still feel your pain, and I wish I could make you smile and laugh, just as always.
-I am yearning for the sound of your voice, Sierra.
+Your pain was emanating from the ink to my heart, and I wished I could make you smile and laugh, just as always.
+I yearned for the sound of your voice, Sierra.

-Work has been tiring; nevertheless, thinking of you shines a smile on my face.
+Work is tiring; nevertheless, thinking of you shines a smile on my face.
 Counting the days to see you again makes me jump in joy!
 And your drawing is remarkable.
-Are you sure you did not trace one of our photographs?
-I’m impressed!
+Are you sure you have not traced one of our photographs?
+I am impressed!

-I received Celeste’s letter last week, and I got a ticket to travel by cruise liner to New York in April as well.
-What a thrill to be journeying with you again, for I cannot wait to see you.
+I received Celeste’s letter last week and an enclosed ticket to travel by cruise liner to New York in April, as well.
+What a thrill to be journeying with you again; I cannot wait to see you.
 Yes, my dear, it has just been weeks, but I am thrilled to see you.
 Keep thinking of me as I think of you!
 Please, send my regards to Sadie and Jane.

 With all my love,

 My dearest Sierra, I hope you and Jane are not tormenting Sadie with your scathingly brilliant and mischievous ideas!